stritzinger/ro2erl_doc/frontend.md

 Where:
 - `<server>` is the host and port of the ro2erl_hub server
-- `<AUTH_TOKEN>` is the secret token configured in the hub's environment variables
+- `<AUTH_TOKEN>` is the secret token configured in the hub's application environment

-The token authentication is simple to implement and use, while still providing basic security.
-The token must match the one configured in the hub for the connection to be established.
-No additional authentication steps are needed once the WebSocket connection is established.
+The token authentication is simple to implement and use, while still providing basic security:
+*   Connections without a valid token will be rejected with HTTP 401 Unauthorized
+*   Once authenticated, the connection is considered authorized for all subsequent operations

 #### JSON-RPC Protocol
 The WebSocket API follows the JSON-RPC 2.0 specification for both requests and responses.